Adde2130/GRUD/README.md

 and ***"Edition"*** are set to in `settings.json`.

 4. Click **DOWNLOAD** to and choose a directory to download the replays to.
 You will find Zip archives of each setup, called Setup #NUM, where NUM is the number of the setup.

-**TODO:** Make this upload the replays to discord using a bot
+The discord bot will send a message to the channel ID given.

 ## Installing